 Try an effortless razor shag for curly hair and transform your lank locks.
-I highly recommend this shape if you’re looking for fullness on the sides and a style with texture.
+I highly recommend this shape if you want fullness on the sides and a style with texture.
 The square layers cut with a razor lighten the ends and give you a wispy and full shape.
 One of the best ways to style your shag is to use a diffuser and try not to disturb the curls as they dry.
 You will be rewarded with defined and voluminous waves.

 You’ll be in style with a curly shag.
 I suggest a soft center bang blended into a face frame and long shaggy layers to elevate the look of your long hair.
 This trending shape is the best way to change things up and maintain your length.
 Try using a round brush around the face, blow drying backward with a flat root, and avoiding too much height.
 To achieve waves in length, utilize your natural wave by diffusing or curling it with a 3/4-inch iron.

-Go from flat to fluffy with thick medium-length shaggy curls.
-If you want more volume in your hairstyle, the best way to achieve this is to add layering.
+Go from flat to fluffy with thick, medium-length shaggy curls.
+If you want more volume in your hairstyle, adding layering is the best way to achieve this.
 My advice is to have your stylist over direct the hair forward.
 Keep the majority of the layers around the sides and face.
 This will help you maintain the integrity of the length and get you the fullness you are searching for.

 A bouncy brunette curly shag is trending.
-If you have natural waves you should ask your stylist for shaggy layers to round out your shape.
+If you have natural waves, you should ask your stylist for shaggy layers to round out your shape.
 Layers also help create volume.
 If you have straight hair, I suggest getting a shag cut.
 Then, have your stylist curl your hair with a 3/4-inch iron to see if you like it.
 You can then consider a loose perm to change it up.
-Curl products are definitely a must to achieve shine and separation.
+Curl products are a must to give this curly shag cut shine and separation.

 Look carefree with a brunette shag with frizzy curls.
 A shag is one of the easiest cuts to manage and is very low-maintenance.
-A shag is a very creative style and can be customized to your curly locks.
+A shag on curly hair is a very creative style and can be customized to your locks.
 Invest in some good professional curl products to make styling at home a breeze.

 You’ll be adorable in a curled shag with straight bangs.
 Allow your hairstylist to choose exactly what length bang will work for you.
-You might have a pesky cowlick in your fringe, or your forehead might be small.
+You might have a pesky cowlick in your fringe or a small forehead.
 In these instances, a longer bang might be better suited.
-A narrow face shape is perfect for a shorter straight bang and the fluffy curl will accent a thin face.
-You’ll want to style your shag with a 3/4-inch iron to achieve tighter curls and a bit more volume.
+A narrow face shape is perfect for a shorter straight bang, and the fluffy curl will accent a thin face.
+You’ll want to style your shag with a 3/4-inch iron to achieve tighter curls and more volume.

 Never have a bad hair day with thick jet-black curls.
 A shag cut will fall perfectly with your big bouncy curls.
-Make sure you cut lots of layers to give your curl a lift for maximum body and movement.
-After washing, I would advise you to use a leave-in conditioner.
+Make sure you cut many layers to lift your curl for maximum body and movement.
+After washing, you should use a leave-in conditioner.
 It will prevent your curls from becoming too dry and frizzy.

 Feel wild and free with a charming curly shag with choppy bangs.
 A shag is low-maintenance and is one of the easiest cuts to manage.
 Shags are easy to upkeep and have a soft grow-out.
 I suggest a clean-up every 3 months to keep the shape and clean your dead ends.

-A tapered shag with highlights gives an awesome shape on curly hair.
+A tapered shag with highlights gives an awesome shape to curly hair.
 If you wish to achieve this cut, have your stylist use squared layering to release weight from the bottom.
 This will allow you to wear your hair flatter on the top and fuller on the sides.
-Try wearing the part in the middle and add some highlights and you’ll be a straight-up ten.
+Try wearing the part in the middle, add some highlights, and you’ll be a straight-up ten.

-For a low-maintenance style for your curls consider a razor-cut medium shag with bangs.
+For a low-maintenance style for your curls, consider a razor-cut medium shag with bangs.
 Soft shaggy razor-cut layers will give your curls body and texture.
-To keep your curls from becoming dry my advice would be to wash your hair less and use a leave in conditioner always.
+To keep your curls from becoming dry, I suggest washing your hair less and always using a leave-in conditioner.
 Curls always lack moisture.
-However, use moisturizing products and your curls will stay hydrated for less frizz.
+However, moisturizing products and your curls will stay hydrated for less frizz.

 Go for a creative look with a light brown short curly shag.
 A shag is one of the easiest cuts to manage.
-The perfect medium length and all the shaggy layers are effortless and easy.
+The perfect medium length and all the shaggy layers are effortless.
 Be prepared to use a curl cream and defuser if you want your curls to be more full and defined.

 Look super edgy with a disconnected curly shag mullet.
 A shag is great for curly hair because of all the stacked layers that will bring body and volume to your locks.
 I highly recommend using scissors over a razor for curly hair.
-Sometimes the razor is too harsh for the curls and will make them too frizzy.
-Having disconnected layers on the top will give you more body so you can get more height at your crown.
+Sometimes the razor is too harsh for the curls, making them too frizzy.
+Having disconnected layers on the top will give you more body to get more height at your crown.

 Set yourself apart and try a long shag with a short choppy fringe.
 One of the boldest moves in creating a hairstyle is a short fringe.
-I try to evaluate my client’s face shape to make sure it is right for them.
-I find that women with small foreheads can benefit from a strong bang.
+I evaluate my client’s face shape to ensure it is right for them.
+Women with small foreheads can benefit from a strong bang.
 A choppy fringe added to a long shag is a beautiful texture mix between strong and soft and will elevate your style.

 Here’s one of the sweetest, shaggiest styles for curly hair, and it’s also easy to recreate.
-If you can, achieve this look by using a diffuser on your natural waves.
-Or, if you don’t have enough natural waves, build them up with a 3/4 inch curling iron or wand.
+If you can, achieve this look using a diffuser on your natural waves.
+Or, if you don’t have enough natural waves, build them up with a 3/4-inch curling iron or wand.
 Avoid creating too much volume if you desire a softer, looser finish.

 A curly shag with highlights is one of the best ways to accentuate this crop.
-Adding dimension towards the bottom of your blonde hair will not only allow for more time between appointments but will help the layers and curls to pop within your cut.
+Adding dimension towards the bottom of your blonde hair will allow more time between appointments and help the layers and curls pop within your cut.

 A curly shaggy cut for women over 40 offers a youthful-looking radiance.
 Shaggy curly hairstyles offer a lived-in finish with a shape that flatters your face in the best light!

 A short shag is the newest trend because shags can be modified to suit your face shape and hair type and are best styled with wispy curls.
-Be sure to use a texturizing spray, such as My Hair Dance Salt Spray, for extra volume, fullness, and a wispy look.
+Be sure to use a texturizing spray like My Hair Dance Salt Spray for extra volume, fullness, and a wispy look.

 Show off your style with an edgy shaggy cut for curly girls.
 Asking your hairstylist for a razor cut will soften the perimeters and remove any unwanted bulk.
 Shaggy hairstyles with curls are sure to turn heads wherever you go.

-If you’re looking for some variation with your current curly shag try it with bangs.
+If you want some variation with your curly shag, try it with bangs.
 This will add interest to the haircut and frame the face beautifully.

-A curly or wavy shag is perfect for that authentic, lived in, easy maintenance hairstyle.
-Shags are a great way to give new life to curly or wavy hair without heat styling or chemical styling.
+A curly or wavy shag is perfect for that authentic, lived-in, easy-maintenance hairstyle.
+Shags are a great way to give new life to curly locks or wavy hair without heat or chemical styling.
 A shag like this lends itself to thicker hair because thin hair can look more stringy if not cut and styled properly.